 Unified Partners over the age of 18 can serve as a chaperone for events.
-However, they must be registered as a chaperone.
+However, they must be registered as a chaperone in addition to being on the roster as Unified Partner to be counted in the 4 to 1 ratio.
+All Unified Partners serving as chaperones must complete all Volunteer Management System Requirements.

-All Unified Partners over the age of 18 must complete the volunteer A form on the Volunteer Management System.
-For Unified Partners under the age of 18, they may complete a physical volunteer A form.
+All Unified Partners over the age of 18 must register on the Volunteer Management System.
+For Unified Partners under the age of 18, they may complete a physical Unified Partner form.
 Background checks will be completed on all registered Unified Partners over the age of 18.
 All athletes participating in Unified Sports must have the SOMI athlete participation form up to date.